Intel 486 DX Processor Chip Lapel Pin (1992)

 Item #019

-Belying its name, the Pentium Pro had a completely new Micro-architecture a departure from the Pentium rather than an extension of it.
+The Pentium Pro had a completely new Micro-architecture than it's original Pentium predecessor.
 The Pentium Pro (P6) featured many advanced concepts not found in the Pentium.

-Solid Bronze Belt Buckle was awarded to select employees who were directly involved in the Pentium Pro Chips Development and contains a combination of both Core CPU and the Memory Chip for the .6 micron manufactured Pentium Pro Microprocessor.
+This wearable solid Bronze Belt Buckle was awarded to select Intel employees who were directly involved in the Pentium Pro Processor Technology Development.
+It contains actual chip examples of both the Core CPU and the Memory Chip which together, made up the Pentium Pro Microprocessor.

-This limited edition item is engraved on the back with Serial #, Only 1 of 2500 made.
+This limited edition item is engraved on the back with Serial # 712 of 2500 made.

 Item #586